wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 OEDR: Object and Event Detection and Response - The ability to detect objects and events that immediately affect the driving task, and to react to them appropriately.
 Slowing down when seeing a construction zone ahead.
 Swerve and slow down to avoid a pedestrian.
 Pulling over upon hearing sirens.
 Stopping at a red light.

 Planning: Short term, Long term
+   * https://arxiv.org/abs/2011.13099 An Autonomous Driving Framework for Long-term Decision-making and Short-term Trajectory Planning on Frenet Space

 Miscellaneous: Signaling other drivers